lembn/zilmorphs-site/notes.md

 ---

+What is `FungibleToken` that Matt made
+We'll need to make something that can trade NFTs
+We'll need to make a fungible token crypto currency for the in-game currency Are Zilmorphs contracts?
+Are there 8000 contracts?

 Contracts:
 - What are the actual mechanics of the contract battles?
 - What part of the site do players actually *do* the contracts